 - Understand the competition.
 Understand how users are physically interacting with your competition, and if so, what they are doing before and after those visits.
 If you notice any trends, you may be able to position your brand to cut-off a potential visit before it happens.

 - Stronger nurturing and relationship building.
 During lead nurturing, you could use LBS data to better understanding your contacts’ interests and use that to your advantage.
 LBS data can not only give you information to drive the relationship, but you can also use it to identify your sales reps with similar interests and partner them with the prospect.

-If you think location-based services are a long way from mainstream, take a look at the new research from a Microsoft survey that LBS may be poised to follow in the footsteps of the ATM, which took some time to dispel safety and privacy concerns on its way to being universally accepted.
+If you think location-based services are a long way from mainstream, take a look at the new research (link removed) from a Microsoft survey that LBS may be poised to follow in the footsteps of the ATM, which took some time to dispel safety and privacy concerns on its way to being universally accepted.
 They claim 51% of the people surveyed around the world have already used LBS.

 Jupiter forecasts that by 2014 the global opportunity for LBS will reach $13 billion, and Global Industry Analysts projects that by 2015 the global LBS market could be $21 billion.
 These numbers and the B2B applications are more than enough to catch the attention of venture capitalists and angel investors.
-All you need to add is an innovative idea and viable business model.
+All you need to add is an innovative idea and a viable business model.